SongminYu/render/docs/todos/actions.md

 ### Meeting

 - Updates
-  - meeting with RokiG partners
+  - eceee feedbacks
   - meeting with Hannah
   - meeting with Weijia
   - Code developments
+- meeting with RokiG partners
+  - feedbacks from the partners
+  - new stuff to model?
 - Questions
   - id_region: 9160008 and 9160024 are skipped (also in toolkit.region_mapping)
 - Heads up on calibration